Brian-Pob/warframe-relic-lfg/README.md

 - [x] Rename `state` to `refinement` for relics in db and in types
 - [x] Add type-safety to query params on `/posts` route
 - [x] Implement search/ filter by relic in the posts UI. *Done, but consider further improvements.*
+- [ ] Add open graph tags to the site
+- [ ] Consolidate styles to use open props vars as much as possible
+- [ ] Rename files to be more consistent.
+Mainly css files.
 - [ ] Implement ability to create a post (assuming user is logged in).
   - [ ] Flesh out the create-squad page
   - [ ] Create a form to create a post